Colsai/DATA602_DA_ML/Project_Midterm_Proposal.md

-# Homework - Week 7 - Draft Outline for Project ProposalHomework - Week 7 - Draft Outline for Project Proposal
+# Homework - Week 7 - Draft Outline for Project Proposal
+## Homework - Week 7 - Draft Outline for Project Proposal

 Please craft an outline/draft of your proposed project.
 Please feel free to use the format that represents your thoughts and ideas.A few PowerPoint slides would be helpful - so you can present to the class on Tuesday  10/19.
 However, the format is your choice - a MSWord document that represents a 'paper' outline is OK , as well.
 Overall it should include:
 --
 ## - Topic/Title -